migrmrz/spotwilio-jukebox/README.md

 # Spotwilio jukebox

 A digital jukebox with Python, Twilio, Flask, Spotify and Genius where you can search music and then add it to a playlist.
-Uses <a target="_blank" rel="noopener noreferrer" href="https://github.com/plamere/spotipy">spotipy</a>.
+Uses <a target="_blank" href="https://github.com/plamere/spotipy">spotipy</a>.

 This is how it works: